Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 Start dumping the master SD Card

-When you see “Task complete” at the end of the log window, you can remove your source SD Card from your computer, and now you have a perfect clone of your pre-configured raspberry, ready to be copied on other PI Zero W and then to be configured as Jeedom’s BLEA antennas.
+When you see “Task complete” on the log window, you can remove your source SD Card from your computer, and now you have a perfect clone of your pre-configured raspberry, ready to be copied on other PI Zero W and then to be configured as Jeedom’s BLEA antennas.

 Cloning